EOCO boss sworn in as ‘Ekuo Na’ on 54th birthday

 Secondment

-Along the line, she was made the administrator at the Police Hospital when the person in charge went on a peacekeeping mission.
+Along the way, she was made administrator at the Police Hospital when the person in charge went on a peacekeeping mission.

 Later, she also had the opportunity to go on a peacekeeping mission in Kosovo, where she acted as the Logistics and Finance Officer for the Missing Persons Unit.

-A chartered accountant, COP Addo-Danquah also had stints at the Controller and Accountant General’s Department, where she learnt at first-hand information on public sector accounting.
+A chartered accountant, COP Addo-Danquah also had stints at the Controller and Accountant General’s Department, where she learned first-hand information on public sector accounting.
 Following her successful understudy at that place, she was assigned to head the Commercial Crime Unit (CCU) of the CID for three years.